ForomePlatform/anfisa/doc/dev/concepts/status_report.rst

 .. _dtree_points_report:

-If decision tree is set, it is important to evaluate number of variants (and transcripts) that correspond to each point in decision tree.
+If decision tree is set, it is important to evaluate number of variants (and transcripts) that correspond to each :term:`point<decision tree point>` in decision tree.
 This evaluation might be heavy, so it is organized in analogy with mechanism for status reports, using :term:`delayed requests<delayed request>`:

 - evaluation starts by request :doc:`../rest/dtree_set`

-- argument **tm** in this request (it is float value in seconds, recommended value: 1) controls time period of evaluation of request; if time is over, request stops evaluation and returns ``null`` values in list of point count reports; the returning value also contains property **rq-id** with unique identifier for next series of delayed requests
+- argument **tm** in this request (it is float value in seconds, recommended value: 1) controls time period of evaluation of request; if time is over, request stops evaluation and returns ``null`` values in list of :term:`point<decision tree point>` count reports; the returning value also contains property **rq-id** with unique identifier for next series of delayed requests